 Fraud happens when someone holds back information or lies, with the intent to get benefits from the WSCC that they’re not entitled to.
 This is against the law.

-If you think someone is committing fraud, or you have a question, call our fraud tip line any time, 1-866-286-3338 (toll-free).
+If you think someone is committing fraud related to an incident that occurred in the Northwest Territories or Nunavut, or you have a question, call our fraud tip line any time, 1-866-286-3338 (toll-free).
 You can contact our email through the anonymous web form below.
 If you wish, you can provide your name, but it is not mandatory.

 Examples of suspicious activity